monopole/snt/basics/namespaces.md

   kubectl configuration.
 There's no analogous functionality for a label.

-* A resource has exactly one namespace, but can have any number of labels.
+* A resource has one namespace, but any number of labels.

 * The namespace (but no labels) appears in DNS entries for resources that have DNS entries (pods, services).